SK-2022/SK-2022/README.md

 Hi, I’m Mika and I’m a Software Engineer in Japan.
-Specific technologies/concepts I'm learning and/or interesting in using within 2022 are:
+Specific technologies/concepts I'm currently learning and/or interesting in are:

--Javascript, HTML/CSS, React.js, MongoDB, Ruby on Rails, CI/CD, AWS, Docker, Node.js, Express.js, and so much more.
+-Javascript, HTML/CSS, React.js, Angular, MongoDB, Ruby on Rails, CI/CD, AWS, Docker, Node.js, Express.js, and so much more.

 I hope to code my very own learning blog to post interesting things I learn.
 Thanks for reading.